trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 The profit motive has reshaped entire economies.
 As reported by the Guardian in October 2025, we are witnessing the rise of "cybercrime villages" in places like rural India.
 As traditional agricultural jobs vanish, entire regions are pivoting to call centers dedicated to global fraud.

 This is "scamming as farming."
-The goal is to harvest capital from victims on the other side of the planet—stealing identities, draining bank accounts, and installing remote access trojans.
+The goal is to harvest capital from victims on the other side of the planet — stealing identities, draining bank accounts, and installing remote access trojans.
 This is a global information system with no corresponding global justice system.
 A scammer in a jurisdiction with lax enforcement faces almost zero risk of prosecution for defrauding a grandmother in Ohio.
 This accountability vacuum leads to bizarre outcomes, such as the rise of "glitterbombing" vigilantes like Mark Rober, who use engineering to exact the only form of justice available: pranking the scammers back.
 It’s entertaining, but it highlights a systemic failure of law enforcement to adapt to a borderless crime wave.

 ### Ransomware: The Predator of Infrastructure